girishmodgil/compute-code/README.md

   Current breadth first path:  0-->2-->3-->5<br />
   Breadth First Search result:  0-->2-->3-->5<br />

 * __Simple_Bayes_Marketing__ is a Python notebook showing how to estimate posteriors using observed data.

-* __fast_fourier_transforms__ is my favorite subject from years working in signal processing.
+* __fast_fourier_transforms__ is my favorite subject from years past working in signal processing.
 Thought I would do a basic intro to show how to best use FFT.